Pennsylvania

 • Adding dedicated circuits for kitchens, laundry areas, workshops, or HVAC equipment

-• Planning for future needs like EV charging, heat pumps, or finished-basement loads
+• Planning for future needs like EV charging, heat pumps, home gyms, or more all-electric equipment

 Outlet, switch, and fixture work